HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 # Configure Keycloak

-[Keycloak](https://www.keycloak.org/) is an Open Source Identity and Access Management sponsored by [RedHat](https://www.redhat.com/en).
+[Keycloak](https://www.keycloak.org/) is an Open Source Identity and Access Management solution sponsored by [RedHat](https://www.redhat.com/en).

 Keycloak can be used to produce JWT Access Token for Domino REST API.
 Keycloak has many features like default configuration, use federation, identity brokering or social login.
 Those are topics not covered here, you want to consult a [Keycloak Tutorial](https://duckduckgo.com/?q=keycloak+tutorial&ia=web) or the [Keycloak documentation](https://www.keycloak.org/documentation) to learn more.
 This page focuses on the settings required for Domino REST API.